Mental health and reintegration

 “I believe without this place I would still be sitting in jail.
 In the 12 months I stayed with Pact I felt wholly supported in my journey.
 I felt welcome and was valued as a person and not a prisoner and I wanted to say that the staff you have do a remarkable job and sometimes in some tricky situations … For me personally, it was educational to see the work that is done for mental health …”

-— Pact Otago Te Where Awhina client
+— Pact Otago client

 It can be complex to explain how referrals are made to Pact so please get in touch if you want to find out how to access our services.
 We’ll bend over backwards to help you.
 Even if you are not eligible for government-funded Pact support, we have other options, including paying for Pact services privately (see individually funded services).